TLDR

 The resident ghost is George Paper, who managed the theater in the 1940s.
 According to the account that has been passed down through generations of theater employees, George died after being accidentally hanged in the lighting rig above the stage -- a tragic end for a man who had devoted himself to keeping the theater running.
 George's spirit began making itself known around the 1980s during renovations, when construction workers and staff reported sightings of a male figure, lights turning on and off by themselves, and an unsettling presence in the green room where performers prepare before going on stage.

 George is most active near the bathrooms, where he opens and closes the door to the men's room and the stalls inside, and turns the faucets on and off.
 One employee saw the outline of a man run across the cafe and disappear through a wall.
-Unexplained cold spots are experienced regularly by both employees and patrons throughout the building.
+The temperature drops noticeably and without warning in various spots throughout the building, reported by both employees and patrons.
 Recognizing that their theater spirit seemed unhappy, the management eventually renamed the venue's restaurant and bar after George -- George's Food and Drink, which was renovated in 2007 and opened in 2008.
-The gesture reportedly brought George some peace, though he has not stopped his occasional bathroom mischief.
+The gesture reportedly brought George some peace, though he hasn't stopped his occasional bathroom mischief.
 The Boulder Theater remains one of downtown Boulder's most haunted landmarks, and George Paper continues to be the most famous phantom in the city's entertainment district.

 Researched from 7 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.